DaVinciJavascript/Syllabus/README.md

 - Watch all of these [Structure of the Internet](https://www.khanacademy.org/computing/computer-science/internet-intro) videos for some background on the inner workings of the web.

-- Watch *the first six* videos of this [Intro to HTML](https://www.khanacademy.org/computing/computer-programming/html-css/intro-to-html/v/making-webpages-intro) series.
+- Do the twelve free exercises in this [Intro to HTML and CSS](https://www.codecademy.com/learn/web) series.

 ---

-## Saturday, April 9th | Install Fest
+## Saturday, August 20th | Install Fest

 **Goal: Publish a live website & create a public open source repository of your website.**